microsoft/DirectXShaderCompiler/docs/DXIL.rst

 INSTR.HANDLENOTFROMCREATEHANDLE           Resource handle should returned by createHandle.
 INSTR.IMMBIASFORSAMPLEB                   bias amount for sample_b must be in the range [%0,%1], but %2 was specified as an immediate.
 INSTR.INBOUNDSACCESS                      Access to out-of-bounds memory is disallowed.
-INSTR.INVALIDSVINFUNCTION                 An SV value was used on a parameter to a node shader function that isn't compatible.
 INSTR.MINPRECISIONNOTPRECISE              Instructions marked precise may not refer to minprecision values.
 INSTR.MINPRECISONBITCAST                  Bitcast on minprecison types is not allowed.
 INSTR.MIPLEVELFORGETDIMENSION             Use mip level on buffer when GetDimensions.